curiousmockingbird/animal-shelter/README.md

 * _api/cats_
 * _api/dogs_

-_api/cats and api/dogs provides with a database of cats and dogs, respectively.
+_api/cats and api/dogs provide with a database of cats and dogs, respectively.
 You can filter the search for cats or dogs in the database based on two parameters, their name or their sex, in the following way:_
 * _api/cats?name='The name of the cat you want to look for'_
 * _api/cats?sex=male_
 * _api/cats?sex=female_

-_Though in this moment anyone with a token can have access to the information of the users of the API (which is an inconvenient situation), keep in mind that the api/users endpoint was thought to be accessed only by administrators of the API.
-It is something out of the scope of this project to assign user roles for the site._
+_Though at the moment anyone with a token can have access to the information of the users of the API (which is an inconvenient situation), keep in mind that the api/users endpoint was thought to be accessed only by administrators of the API.
+It is out of the scope of this project to assign user roles for the site._

 _In order to access the database, you will need an generate a Jason Web token and submit it with your API requests.
 An Jason Web token grants limited access to a user’s account.
 These are the steps to generate and use a JWT in the API:_